Land Loans: Everything You Need To Know

 Raw Land Loan

-Raw land is known to be completely undeveloped land with no electricity, sewers or roads.
+Raw land refers to a completely undeveloped area with no electricity, sewers or roads.
 Because it can be hard to get financing for undeveloped land, it’s important that you create a solid, detailed plan for how you want to develop the land.
 This will show lenders that you’re committed to the project and don’t pose a great risk.

 Unimproved Land Loan

-While an unimproved land loan isn’t as risky as a raw land loan, it can still be difficult to obtain, so make sure you have a detailed plan, large down payment, and strong credit score.
-Because unimproved land loans aren’t the riskiest type of loan, the down payments and interest rates won’t be sky-high, but it’s common for them to be higher than other types of loan financing.
+While an unimproved land loan isn’t as risky as a raw land loan, it can be difficult to get.
+To improve your chances,make sure you have a detailed plan, a large down payment (20% down or more) and a strong credit score.
+Because unimproved land loans aren’t the riskiest loan type, the down payment requirements and interest rates won’t be sky-high, but it’s common for them to be higher than other types of loan financing.

 Improved Land Loan

 Unlike raw land and unimproved land, improved land has access to things like roads, electricity and water.
 Improved land is the most developed type of land, so it may be more expensive to purchase.
 However, the interest rates and down payments for improved land loans are lower than raw land loans or unimproved land loans.
 Nonetheless, you still need to make a significant down payment and have a good credit score.